+Durable tile installations require flat, stable subflooring able to withstand the weight of tile backer board, mortar and tile.
 Tile finishes, especially on floors, require relatively stiff, flat surfaces that resist deflection with load.
 Specific recommendations are available from the Ceramic Tile Institute of America.
-In general, most tile floors will require subfloor deflection of less than 1″ in a 360″ span (L/360).
+In general, most tile floors will require subfloor deflection of less than 1″ in a 360″ (30 ft) span (L/360).
 The requirements for natural stone tile are greater.

-Subfloor’s that flex too much can crack tile and cause the tile to release from their thin set adhesive beds.
-The perfect foundation for floor tile is one that is very flat and very stiff — older style 2″ mortar beds are perfect.
-Wood foundations tend to flex and often require reinforcement prior to laying tile.
+Existing wood subfloors tend to flex and often require reinforcement prior to laying tile or building a shower.
 Ideally, wood subflooring for tile floors should have at least two layers of exterior grade plywood (3/4″ is best) oriented at right angles to the floor joists.
 Floor joist improvements can also help provide a more stable foundation for floor tile.

 For this project, I planned to install tile on the bathroom floor in addition to building a new shower and therefore used two layers of 3/4″ plywood.